gurditsingh/hydeout/_posts/test.md

  - Suppose you have a table called **my_table** underneath table contain the  above shown directory structure on disk.
  - In in table root directory we have the transaction log directory, which is called _delta_log.
  -  Within the _delta_log directory we have multiple versions of json files.
-These are numbered zero to long max value.
-And these contain all the changes that you make to your Delta table
+These are numbered zero to long max value. these files contain all the transactions or changes that you make to your Delta table.
- -
+ - Next we have optional partition directory. if your data is partitioned on some

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNjUyMjY4OCwtMTAyOTM2MjEzNywtMz
+eyJoaXN0b3J5IjpbLTcyNTQ3Nzk5NCwtMTAyOTM2MjEzNywtMz
 U2NjE5MjA4LC0yMjQ2NDQ5MTgsMTk5MTIwNTE0NywtMTE1NDEz
 NTg5NywtMjAyNDMxMDUyNSwtNjgwMzAyOTY5LDEwNDA2ODAxOD
 AsMTYzODYzNjgwNywxNjQxOTYxNzg2LC0xNzI3OTg4NjQ5LDE5